background

 • The current stable version of Android 16 doesn't bring the new Material 3 Expressive UI.

-Android 16 is right around the corner or may have already released at the time you're reading this.
-With every new Android release comes doubts of whether your current device will get the update.
+Android 16 is now available for every one using an eligible Pixel device.
+With every new Android release comes doubts of whether your current phone will get the update.
 And with Android 16 being a major release, you would want to try it out on your device.
-Pixels have always been the first to get new Android versions, and if you own one, here are all the Pixel phones that will get Android 16.
+Pixels have always been the first in line to get new Android versions, and if you own one, here are all the supported Pixel phones and devices that can update to Android 16.

 Android 16 supported Pixel phones and devices